cert-manager/infrastructure/README.md

 We currently have two Netlify sites, both on different accounts.

-`cert-manager.netlify.app` is the main Netlify site and is tied to Jetstack's organizational account.
+`cert-manager.netlify.app` is the main Netlify site and is tied to Jetstack's organizational account, owned by Venafi.
 The cert-manager maintainers at
-Jetstack can get access but this isn't available to open-source maintainers outside of Jetstack because the same org account is used for other Jetstack-internal sites.
+Venafi can get access but this isn't available to other maintainers because the same org account is used for some Jetstack-internal sites.

-We will migrate away from the Jetstack org when possible.
+We will migrate away from the old org when possible.

-The Jetstack account is used to publish the website on <https://cert-manager.io>.
+This account is used to publish the website on <https://cert-manager.io>.
 It also creates a preview site for PRs that are opened against the `master` branch; the preview link can be seen in the GitHub checks at the bottom of the PR UI.
 It is configured though through the Netlify console UI and also through the website repository (`_redirects` file).

-Our secondary account is `cert-manager-website.netlify.app`, which will be the destination for the site after it's moved away from the
+Our secondary account is `cert-manager-website.netlify.app`, which will be the destination for the site after it's moved away from the old org.
+This account's credentials are stored in Venafi's 1password org.
-Jetstack org.
-This account's credentials are stored in Jetstack 1password and all Jetstack cert-manager maintainers have access to this account.
-Credentials will be moved into a more open-source-friendly location along with other credentials.

 ### ArtifactHub

 We distribute our built helm charts [on ArtifactHub](https://artifacthub.io/packages/helm/cert-manager/cert-manager).

-Login details are currently stored in Jetstack 1password - it's a goal for us to store these details in a more open-source-friendly way down the road.
+Login details are stored in Venafi 1password.

 ### Algolia